 Even with aggressive medical treatment, many cats die within 2 to 3 days of poisonous lily ingestion.
 Your cat must see a veterinarian as soon as possible.

 Are Lilies Poisonous to Other Animals?

 Lilies aren’t just poisonous to cats; they are also poisonous to dogs and horses, but the varieties that cause illness vary between species.
 Dogs get sick from ingesting calla lilies, lilies of the valley, bush lilies, or Hosta lilies.
 Valley and Hosta lilies are toxic to horses.

 Other Poisonous Household Plants

-Eating small amounts of Alstroemeria isn’t fatal to cats, but it can cause serious skin and stomach irritation in felines.
-Lilies in general are extremely dangerous, so it’s best not to have them anywhere that a cat might be able to nibble on them.
-Taking whatever steps you need to protect your cat from becoming exposed to toxic plants both inside and out, will help keep them healthy and safe.
-Removing any plants from the house that could be potentially poisonous will help prevent accidental ingestion.
+Eating small amounts of Alstroemeria isn’t fatal to cats but can cause serious skin and stomach irritation in felines.
+Lilies are extremely dangerous, so it’s best not to have them anywhere a cat might be able to nibble on them.
+Taking whatever steps you need to protect your cat from becoming exposed to toxic plants inside and out will help keep them healthy and safe.
+Removing any plants from the house that could be poisonous will help prevent accidental ingestion.